initbiz/initbiz.github.io/cumuluscore/index.md

 In version 1.x.x we were using `cluster_id`, `module_id` and `plan_id` as a primary keys.
 From now all of them will become `id`.

 ##### Drop modules
 `initbiz_cumuluscore_modules` and `initbiz_cumuluscore_plan_module` tables will be dropped during upgrade to 2.0.0.
-Because of that the relation between your plans and modules will be lost.
-You should create a backup of `initbiz_cumuluscore_plan_modules` and `initbiz_cumuluscore_modules` if you want to review them after upgrade.
+Because of that, the relation between your plans and modules will be lost.
+You should create a backup of `initbiz_cumuluscore_plan_modules` and `initbiz_cumuluscore_modules` if you want to review them after the upgrade.

-In most cases it should be easy to restore them as modules were whole plugins.
+In most cases, it should be easy to restore them as modules were whole plugins.
 Only plans and their relations with modules have to be restored in feature convention.

 #### Modules becomes features
 The biggest change in Cumulus v.2 concerns modules.
-We noticed, that it was not enough for plugin to register only one feature (since modules were actually features of system).
-This leaded us to plugin registration file, where now plugins can register as many features as they want to (more info in documentation).
+We noticed, that it was not enough for the plugin to register only one feature (since modules were actually features of the system).
+This led us to the plugin registration file, where now plugins can register as many features as they want to (more info in the documentation).

 Methods from `ClusterRepository` that concerns modules will right now use features.
 It applies to almost every "module" word in methods and attributes names.
-What is more modules used slugs while features use codes.
+What is more, modules used slugs while features use codes.
 So every time where we were talking about module slug, right now it is about feature code.

 ##### Modify modules
-Before updating to v.2 **you will have to ensure you register features** as described in documentation for all of your modules.
+Before updating to v.2 **you will have to ensure you register features** as described in the documentation for all of your modules.

 What is more, **you have to remove the initial migration** previously created by `create:module` command:
 1. remove file named `register_initbiz_cumulus_module.php`
 1. remove line running it in `version.yaml` file (at the beginning)

 ##### `ModuleGuard` becomes `FeatureGuard`
-The responsibility of `ModuleGuard` component was to ensure that plan has access to specified module and return 403 (Forbidden access) if it does not.
-The responsibility of `FeatureGuard` is the same but it checks if plan has access to any of features specified in component configuration.
+The responsibility of the `ModuleGuard` component was to ensure that the plan has access to the specified module and return 403 (Forbidden access) if it does not.
+The responsibility of `FeatureGuard` is the same but it checks if plan has access to any of the features specified in component configuration.

 **Access to only one feature is enough to enter the page.**

 ##### Command `create:module` removed
 As a consequence the command `create:module` is removed.
-If you want to create something similar then create normal OctoberCMS plugin using `create:plugin` command and by adding `registerCumulusFeatures` method (details in documentation).
+If you want to create something similar then create a normal OctoberCMS plugin using `create:plugin` command and by adding `registerCumulusFeatures` method (details in documentation).

 #### `Settings` model becomes `AutoAssignSettings`
-If you have used `Settings` model somewhere in your code than you will have to change its name to `AutoAssignSettings`.
+If you have used the `Settings` model somewhere in your code then you will have to change its name to `AutoAssignSettings`.

-Because of that you will have to reconfigure autoassign in settings or update `initbiz_cumuluscore_settings` row code to `initbiz_cumuluscore_autoassignsettings` in `system_settings` table.
+Because of that, you will have to reconfigure auto-assign in settings or update `initbiz_cumuluscore_settings` row code to `initbiz_cumuluscore_autoassignsettings` in `system_settings` table.

 #### `Menu` and `MenuItem` components removed
 From version 2.0.0 we decided to use [RainLab.Pages](https://octobercms.com/plugin/rainlab-pages) to build menus.
-It is powerful, supported and extendable way to build menus.
+It is a powerful, supported and extendable way to build menus.

 #### Cumulus Plus users
-If you are using Cumulus Plus extension make sure you change permissions from module name to feature code in "permissions".
+If you are using the Cumulus Plus extension make sure you change permissions from module name to feature code in "permissions".